-Regulations in countries from which payments are sent and into which payments are sent affect the costs of sending money.
-For example, if a country were to prohibit credit unions but not banks from receiving remittances, credit unions in that country might be forced to become banks.
+to become banks.
 Remittances may have an impact on the conditions in the domestic financial markets in the countries where the recipients of remittances live.
 Remittance recipients may be more attractive to local banks as borrowers because of their receipts of funds and this may encourage the development of credit markets.
 On the other hand remittance recipients may need less credit if they are receiving funds from remittances.
+Diaspora bonds may be a way of raising funds from wealthy expatriates.
+Cross-border transactions have implications for local conditions in domestic financial systems: domestic financial markets are increasingly related to each other.